Xi Jinping: Accession to top posts

-In December 2012, Xi visited Guangdong in his first trip outside Beijing since taking the Party leadership.
+In December 2012, Xi visited Guangdong in his first trip outside Beijing since taking the general secretaryship.
 The overarching theme of the trip was to call for further economic reform and a strengthened military.
 Xi visited the statue of Deng Xiaoping and his trip was described as following in the footsteps of Deng's own southern trip in 1992, which provided the impetus for further economic reforms in China after conservative party leaders stalled many of Deng's reforms in the aftermath of the 1989 Tiananmen Square protests and massacre.
-On his trip, Xi consistently alluded to his signature slogan the "Chinese Dream".
+On his trip, Xi consistently alluded to his signature slogan, the "Chinese Dream".
 "This dream can be said to be the dream of a strong nation.
-And for the military, it is a dream of a strong military", Xi told sailors.
+And for the military, it is a dream of a strong military," Xi told sailors.
 Xi's trip was significant in that he departed from the established convention of Chinese leaders' travel routines in multiple ways.
 Rather than dining out, Xi and his entourage ate regular hotel buffet.
 He travelled in a large van with his colleagues rather than a fleet of limousines, and did not restrict traffic on the parts of the highway he travelled.

 Xi was elected president on 14 March 2013, in a confirmation vote by the 12th National People's Congress in Beijing.
 He received 2,952 for, one vote against, and three abstentions.
 He replaced Hu Jintao, who retired after serving two terms.
-In his new capacity as president, on 16 March 2013 Xi expressed support for non-interference in China–Sri Lanka relations amid a United Nations Security Council vote to condemn that country over government abuses during the Sri Lankan Civil War.
-On 17 March, Xi and his new ministers arranged a meeting with the chief executive of Hong Kong, CY Leung, confirming his support for Leung.
-Within hours of his election, Xi discussed cyber security and North Korea with U.S. President Barack Obama over the phone.
-Obama announced the visits of treasury and state secretaries Jacob Lew and John F. Kerry to China the following week.
+Xi was also elected as the chairman of the state CMC.
+He subsequently nominated Li Keqiang to be the premier, who was then appointed by the NPC.

+General Secretaryship

 Anti-corruption campaign

-Xi vowed to crack down on corruption almost immediately after he ascended to power at the 18th Party Congress.
+Xi vowed to crack down on corruption immediately after he ascended to power.
 In his inaugural speech as general secretary, Xi mentioned that fighting corruption was one of the toughest challenges for the party.
-A few months into his term, Xi outlined the Eight-point Regulation, listing rules intended to curb corruption and waste during official party business; it aimed at stricter discipline on the conduct of party officials.
-Xi also vowed to root out "tigers and flies", that is, high-ranking officials and ordinary party functionaries.
+A few months into his term, Xi outlined the Eight-point Regulation, listing rules intended to curb corruption and waste during official party business; it aimed at stricter discipline on the conduct of officials.
+Xi vowed to root out "tigers and flies", that is, high-ranking officials and ordinary party functionaries.
+He also launched the Party's Mass Line Education and Practice Activities, aiming CCP cadres to use mass line and instill Party discipline.
+The campaign lasted from 2013 to 2014.